pagkly/Zed/Investopedia4/Heads of Agreement What You Need to Know.md

 Heads of agreement can be binding or non-binding, depending on the language used, though they are not generally binding.
 That said, some aspects, such as intellectual property, exclusivity, confidentiality, and non-solicitation provisions, tend to be binding, though only if the time-frames are reasonable.
 If a heads of agreement document is written so that it is binding it can present problems.

 Since most aspects of a heads of agreement are not binding, the remedies for non-compliance by either party are few.
-In fact, they only apply to the legally binding terms listed above.
+In fact, they only apply to the legally binding terms [[Listed|listed]] above.
 If there is a breach of those binding terms by one party, the other may file for an injunction, equitable relief, damages or specific performance.